Updated July 1, 2021.

 Want more packing tips and strategies?
 Check out my Packing Page!

-All my best Hawaiian tips, itineraries, and insider info are on my Pacific Islands Page!
+All my best Hawaiian tips, itineraries, and insider info are on my Hawaiian Islands Page!

 Love this post?
 Pin it for later!